 Organizations that need to transfer personal data from the EU to the US have relied on the Safe Harbour framework for 15 years, which allowed them to store data about EU citizens on US servers, by certifying that they complied with EU data protection standards.

-Last week, Sarah Bruno and Lourdes Turrecha joined International Association of Privacy Professionals (IAPP) Privacy Advisor editor Angelique Carson to discuss their experiences in the privacy field.
+Last week, Sarah Bruno joined International Association of Privacy Professionals (IAPP) Privacy Advisor editor Angelique Carson and Lourdes Turrecha to discuss her experiences in the privacy field.

 Sarah and Lourdes chat about how they got into the privacy field, how they stay tech savvy when their job is to keep top innovators compliant in industries spanning from fashion retail to big tech, and the big issues for privacy pros.
 From data flowing across the globe and mitigating data incidents to FTC regulations and PR risks, tune in for this episode of The Privacy Advisor Podcast here.